kahshiuhtang/sarina/README.md

-# krtopi
+# sarina

 Social Media platform similar to BeReal.
-Users are asked to upload a photo on a set interval that matches one of the several prompts.

-## Project Goals

-1) Create a social media platform

-2) Create a sticker collection system

-3) Create a stock market for trading and exchanging stickers.
+Users are given prompts and a timeframe to complete the prompt.
+A prompt is completed when a video or photo is uploaded of you doing the prompt.
+Your friends must vote to verify whether or not you have completed the prompt.
+Once the votes are in, you will recieve stars, which allow  you to purchase packs for a chance at a wide assortment of collectible, virtual stickers.